kergoth/dotfiles/vim/bundle/ale/README.md

 ### 2.iv Go To Definition

-ALE supports jumping to the definition of words under your cursor with the `:ALEGoToDefinition` command using any enabled LSP linters and `tsserver`.
+ALE supports jumping to the definition of words under your cursor with the `:ALEGoToDefinition` command using any enabled Language Server Protocol linters and `tsserver`.

 See `:help ale-go-to-definition` for more information.